 Stations that may be described in your report:

 Your pathologist will carefully examine each lymph node for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 If cancer cells are found in a lymph node, the station of the positive lymph node will be described in your report.

-Why is this important?
-Finding cancer cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with worse prognosis.
+Finding cancer cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with a worse prognosis.
 The nodal stage selected will depend on where the lymph node with cancer cells was located (the station).

 Adenocarcinoma is given a tumour stage between 1 and 4 based on the size of the tumour, the number of tumours found in the tissue examined, and whether the tumour has broken through the pleural or has spread to organs around the lungs.

 Adenocarcinoma is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain cancer cells.

 Adenocarcinoma is given a metastatic stage of 0 or 1 based on the presence of cancer cells in the lung on the opposite side of the body or at a distant body site (for example the brain).
 The metastatic stage can only be determined if tissue from the opposite lung or distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as pMX.